 - Inca Pachacuteq Monument

 Cusco is not only monuments, archeological complexes, natural attractions and traditional villages.
 For sure, Cusco is much more than that.
-In Cusco you will discover amazing traditions, living culture, fascinating history, fine food, colorful festivals, handmade crafts, baby alpaca weavings, and incredible scenery.
+In fact, in Cusco you will discover amazing traditions, living culture, fascinating history, fine food, colorful festivals, handmade crafts, baby alpaca weavings, and incredible scenery.